fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/reporting/agencies/overview.md

 FORMAT: 1A
 HOST: https://api.usaspending.gov

-# Agencies Reporting Overview [/api/v2/reporting/agencies/overview?{fiscal_year,fiscal_period,search,page,limit,order,sort}]
+# Agencies Reporting Overview [/api/v2/reporting/agencies/overview/{?fiscal_year,fiscal_period,search,page,limit,order,sort}]

-This endpoint is used to power USAspending.gov's about the data agencies page.
+This endpoint is used to power USAspending.gov's About the Data \| Agencies Overview table.
 This data can be used to better understand the ways agencies submit data.

 ## GET

-This endpoint returns an overview of government agencies submission data.
+This endpoint returns an overview list of government agencies submission data.

 + Parameters

     + `fiscal_year`: 2020 (required, number)
         The fiscal year.
     + `fiscal_period`: 10 (required, number)
         The fiscal period.
+Valid values: 2-12 (2 = November ...
+12 = September)
+        For retriving quarterly data, provide the period which equals 'quarter * 3' (e.g. Q2 = P6)
     + `search` (optional, string)
         The agency name to filter on.
     + `page` (optional, number)